 What do Whales Eat?

-Before we answer the question “what do whales eat”, we firstly need to describe what exactly a “whale” is!
+Before we answer the question “what do whales eat,” we need to define what a “whale” actually is.

-So what do humpback whales eat?
+So, what do humpback whales eat?
 And what do killer whales eat?
-For the purpose of this blog I will separate whales into two categories to show the diversity of diets among whale species:
+In this blog, we will separate whales into two groups to show how varied their diets can be:

 – Baleen Whales